gaetanDumora/fleetApp/README.md

 ### Park vehicules /park-vehicules

 Now we can park our new created vehicules.
-When you want to park, just give your fleet ID and the vehicule IDs and the GPS will be in charge of tracking where you parked.
+When you want to park, just pass your fleet ID and vehicule IDs and the GPS will be in charge of tracking where you parked.

 ```sh
 $ curl -d '{"fleet":"YOUR_FLEET_ID", "vehiculeIds":[...YOUR_VHL_IDS]}' -H "Content-Type: application/json" -X POST http://localhost:3000/park-vehicules